The primary purpose of jails is to detain those awaiting trial who are a danger to public safety or a flight risk.

 Jailing someone who is neither results in significant costs for families and communities - particularly communities of color - including lost income, parents separated from their children, untreated mental health and substance use challenges, a greater risk of re-offending, and wasted public dollars.

-The Safety & Justice Challenge (SJC) represents a significant investment by the John D. and Catherine T. MacArthur Foundation to reduce over-incarceration by changing the way America thinks about and uses jails.
+The Safety and Justice Challenge (SJC) represents a major investment by the John D. and Catherine T. MacArthur Foundation to reduce over-incarceration by changing the way America thinks about and uses jails.

 The Challenge Network